avrae/avrae/docs/automation_ref.rst

         disadvantage on for ability checks for while this effect is active.
 If a base ability is given, the disadvantage will apply to all skills based on that ability (e.g. ``strength`` gives disadvantage on ``athletics`` checks).
         Use ``all`` as a stat name to specify all skills.

+    .. attribute:: dc_bonus

+        *optional* - A bonus added to the all of the combatant's save DCs while this effect is active.

 .. _attackinteraction: